loioladev/breast-density-classification/src/datasets/README.md

 ## BMCD

+This dataset consists of 100 pairs of mammograms, from two temporally sequential rounds.
+Specifically, this dataset includes the prior and recent mammograms of CC and MLO view of each patient.
+This is a complete dataset for the detection and BI-RADS classification of breast micro-calcifications, using digital mammograms.
+The dataset is available at the [Zenodo](https://zenodo.org/records/5036062) platform.

 ### Download

-To download it, go to the [dataset website](https://zenodo.org/records/5036062) and download the `Dataset.zip` file.
+To download it, go to the [dataset website](https://zenodo.org/records/5036062) and download the `Dataset.zip` and 'Description.xlsx' files.
+Change their names no `bmcd.zip` and `bmcd.xlsx` and put them in the same folder.

 ### Preprocessing

+The dataset is in DICOM format, so it is necessary to convert it to PNG.
+The script `bmcd.py` does this conversion.
+It converts the DICOM to PNG using the `pydicom` library, and a function to recort the breast from the image is applied.
+The data already has a good contrast, so no filter is applied.